jonhare/vlc-deep-learning-labs/keras-tutorial.md

 print("Baseline Error: %.2f%%" % (100-scores[1]*100))
 ```

-Running the example might take a few minutes when run on a CPU.
+Running the example might take a few minutes when run on a CPU (probably around 11s per epoch, but might be slower if you're sharing the machine with others).
 You should see the output below.
 This very simple network defined in very few lines of code achieves a respectable error rate of 1.74%.

 	Train on 60000 samples, validate on 10000 samples
 	Epoch 1/10